ntoghrul/Evento/README.md

 Ticket validation: Tickets can be validated using the barcode.
 The application will verify that the ticket is valid or not.

-User management: Organizers can view a list of attendees and promote the attendee as an organizer.
+User management: Organizers can view a list of attendees and promote the attendees as an organizer.

 Error handling: The application includes error handling to prevent users from entering invalid input or performing unauthorized actions.